 Med Pay/PIP Subrogation

-PIP: Yes.
-If injury is caused by “unsecured person”, injured party’s “reparation obligor” (subrogated carrier) can subrogate (obtain Basic Reparation Benefits [“BRB”] reimbursement directly from the unsecured person).
+PIP: If injury caused by “unsecured person”, injured party’s “reparation obligor” (subrogated carrier) can subrogate (obtain Basic Reparation Benefits [“BRB”] reimbursement directly from the unsecured person).
 If injury is caused by a “secured person”, the carrier can obtain BRB reimbursement only from secured person’s reparation obligor (third-party carrier).
 City of Louisville v.
 State Farm, 194 S.W.3d 304 (Ky.
 2006); K.R.S. § 304.39-070(2)(3).
+The first one thousand dollars ($1,000.00) paid on a PIP claim is exempt from subrogation.

 Owner Liability For Stole